doriordan/skuber/README.md

 A sbt build file is provided at the top-level directory, so you can use standard SBT commands to build JARs for both projects or select one project to build.

-The reactive guestbook example can be built and run as a fat JAR using the sbt assembly plug-in, which is probably the quickest way to get it up and running.

 ## Requirements

 The client library requires Java 8.
 The build uses sbt 0.13.
 A Kubernetes cluster that supports v1.0 of the API is a runtime requirement.